-- 2.1.1 Applicants can be considered by a Scheme to be competent to produce EPCs for non domestic buildings, and so become a member of a Scheme register of Non Domestic Energy Assessors (EA) if they either: - 2.1.1.1 Hold an appropriate qualification that has been approved by OFQUAL which is consistent with the relevant National Occupational Standard (NOS) (Level 3 and 4) at which they shall operate.
-Scheme operators shall have procedures which confirm that a candidate has the appropriate qualification and that, where relevant, the candidate is only accredited to operate within any limitations appropriate to the qualification. - 2.1.1.2 Or can demonstrate to the Scheme that they meet the competencies set out in the relevant National Occupational Standards (Levels 3 and 4) for Non-Domestic building EPC assessments, and have satisfied the Scheme's approval process.
-In this case the Scheme shall have had its APEL (Accreditation Prior (Experiential) Learning) membership route agreed by DCLG, and shall meet all DCLG requirements associated with APEL. - 2.1.2 Applicants who have been accepted by another Scheme through the APEL route may be accepted into membership so long as: - a) The individual is not currently suspended by another Scheme of which they are a member. - b) The individual has not had their membership revoked by another Scheme. - c) They have lodged an EPC within the last 2 years. - d) The Scheme who accepted the individual through the APEL route confirms their acceptance of the individual into membership through APEL.
-Schemes shall provide such confirmations on request. - e) The individual can provide the receiving Scheme with a record of their CPD record over the last year, and it can be demonstrated that this meets DCLG requirements. - 2.1.3 Scheme operators shall have procedures to confirm that a candidate has the appropriate qualification, or has been assessed as being suitable under the APEL membership route, and that, where relevant, the candidate is only operating within any limitations appropriate to the qualification. - 2.1.4 For applicants going through the qualification route, the Scheme shall request, and retain, a colour photocopy of the qualification certificate. - 2.1.5 Schemes may require an applicant to undertake an accompanied site visit followed by a professional discussion, or some other check, as an additional test of competence.
+- 2.1.1 An applicant can be considered by a Scheme to be competent to produce Non Domestic Energy Performance Certificates (EPCs) at Level 5 (using approved DSM software), and so become a member of a Scheme register of Non Domestic EPC Energy Assessors (EAs) if they: - 2.1.1.1 Hold a valid certificate of accreditation or of examination provided by the provider of approved DSM software which demonstrates that they are judged able to properly operate the DSM software. - 2.1.1.2 Can demonstrate to the Scheme that they meet the competencies set out in the relevant National Occupational Standards (Level 5) for Non Domestic Energy Performance Certificates, and have satisfied the Scheme's approval process.
+In this case the Scheme shall have had its APEL (Accreditation Prior (Experiential) Learning) membership route agreed by DCLG, and shall meet all DCLG requirements associated with APEL. - 2.1.2 Applicants who have been accepted by another Scheme through the APEL route may be accepted into membership so long as: - a) The individual is not currently suspended by another Scheme of which they are a member. - b) The individual has not had their membership revoked by another Scheme. - c) They have lodged a Level 5 EPC within the last two years. - d) The Scheme who accepted the individual through the APEL route confirms their acceptance of the individual into membership through APEL.
+Schemes shall provide such confirmations on request. - e) The individual can provide the receiving Scheme with a record of their CPD record over the last year, and it can be demonstrated that this meets DCLG requirements. - 2.1.3 Scheme operators shall have procedures to confirm that a candidate has the appropriate qualification, or has been assessed as being suitable under the APEL membership route, and that, where relevant, the candidate is only operating within any limitations appropriate to the qualification. - 2.1.4 For applicants going through the qualification route, the Scheme shall request, and retain, a colour photocopy of the qualification certificate. - 2.1.5 Schemes shall require all applicants to undertake a witnessed site visit, which in this case is their normal place of practice, to check that they are competent and have administrative systems in place which enable the EA to operate in a manner consistent with the proper production of EPCs.